Ronaldo (film)

 Ronaldo is a 2015 British documentary film directed by Anthony Wonke.
 It tells the life and career of Portuguese professional footballer Cristiano Ronaldo.
 The film was released worldwide on 9 November 2015.
 A trailer for the film was released on 28 September 2015.

 Production

 Directed by Anthony Wonke and executive-produced by Asif Kapadia, who directed Senna (2010) and Amy (2015), documentaries depicting the lives and deaths of Brazilian racing driver Ayrton Senna and English singer-songwriter Amy Winehouse respectively, Ronaldo was shot over 14 months with the film-makers gaining access to Ronaldo's private life and inner circle of friends, family and team-mates.
 The film was shot in Madeira, Ronaldo's birthplace, Funchal, where he began his professional career with Sporting CP, and Madrid, where he was residing when he played for Real Madrid.
-Ronaldo himself announced the film's production on X(Twitter previously) on 9 June 2015, posting a picture of his son, Cristiano Jr., behind a camera along with the announcement.
+Ronaldo himself announced the film's production on Twitter on 9 June 2015, posting a picture of his son, Cristiano Jr., behind a camera along with the announcement.